 Coronavirus Business Impact And Outlook for The Italian Property Market

 The Italian real estate market is taking a hit from the Coronavirus (COVID-19) health and economic crisis.
-Wide-ranging central bank and government policies and stimulus packages should support the economy through the current difficulties.
+The wide-ranging central bank and government policies and stimulus packages should support the economy through the current difficulties.
 As emergency restrictions ease, the outlook is optimistic.

-Prior to the Coronavirus (COVID-19) outbreak, Italy was experiencing a healthy upturn in its economy; the residential real estate sector particularly in the north of the country, was showing a rise in demand for properties and residential construction was increasing.
-The uncertainty surrounding the health situation and its duration has however seen many would be investors put their plans on hold.
-The data on online property listings show that the number of Italian properties up for sale and searches by potential buyers have decreased sharply since mid-March.
+Prior to the Coronavirus (COVID-19) outbreak, Italy was experiencing a healthy upturn in its economy; the residential real estate sector particularly in the north of the country was showing a rise in demand for properties and residential construction was increasing.
+The uncertainty surrounding the health situation and its duration have however seen many would-be investors put their plans on hold.
+The data on online property listings show that the number of Italian properties up for sale and searches by potential buyers has decreased sharply since mid-March.

-Essentially, the impact of Coronavirus on economy and on property markets extends worldwide, not just in Italy.
-Provided that the situation is brought under control in a reasonable period of time, we will likely see a negative effect in the short and medium term on the real estate market in Italy, but we expect to see that bounce back as soon as recovery starts.
+Essentially, the impact of Coronavirus on the economy and on property markets extends worldwide, not just in Italy.
+Provided that the situation is brought under control in a reasonable period of time, we will likely see a negative effect in the short and medium-term on the real estate market in Italy, but we expect to see that bounce back as soon as recovery starts.

 The Italian luxury real estate sector reports decreased activity but is far from paralysed.
 The initial information available shows that luxury real estate will weather the storm.
 Although they have slowed, transactions are continuing.
 While it is too early to tell how the situation will evolve economically, it seems likely that investors will seek to protect their assets by focusing on safe securities such as luxury real estate.
 The perceived safe-haven of bricks-and-mortar investments in times of uncertainty helps to underpin values of high-end properties.